vinodsunkara/terraform-for-Azure/terrform.md

 Terraform uses this dependency information to determine the correct order in which to create the different resources.

 In the below example, you can see dependencies which we have to create before creating a Virtual Machine.

+Installing a Ubuntu Linux Virtual Machine with all the dependencies using terraform
+---

 ```
 # Configure the Microsoft Azure Provider.